jbruce12000/kiln-controller/docs/pid_tuning.md

 Now set pid_kd (derivative). pid_kd makes an impact when there is a change in temperature.
 It's used to reduce oscillations.

-* If you have oscillations that take too long to settle, increase pid_kp
+* If you have oscillations that take too long to settle, increase pid_kd
-* If you have crazy, unpredictable behavior from the controller, reduce pid_kp
+* If you have crazy, unpredictable behavior from the controller, reduce pid_kd

 Expect some overshoot as the kiln reaches the set temperature the first time, but no oscillation.
 Any holds or ramps after that should have a smooth transition and should remain really close to the set point [1 or 2 degrees F].